 Even when it comes to student discussions and community, you have limited options with Podia.
 So, the only thing that Podia lets you do is to allow you to enable a comments area in your course lessons.

 It doesn’t let you create a standalone community area.
-While most course creators will be fine with embedded comments, it can be a limitation if you’re building a membership site and want to host you community on your own website.
+While most course creators will be fine with embedded comments, it can be a limitation if you’re building a membership site and want to host a community on your own website.

 Another useful tool for student engagement that’s missing from the platform is certificates of completion which means you can’t create and issue certificates to your students natively.